mikkeohukainen/AudioToLED/README.md

 A push button and a potentiometer were used for toggling the different modes and adjusting the color of the RGB LED strip.

-Three logic-level mosfets were placed in between the led strip and the digital outputs of the arduino for controlling the LEDs with a PWM signal.
+Three logic-level mosfets were used to control the 12V LEDs with PWM signals from the Arduino.

 The system worked great for a prototype but the PWM signal of the arduino seemed to produce slight interference/noise that traveled to the amplifier of the car stereo and ended up causing a buzzing sound from the speakers.